Planning for School Closure due to Covid 19

 All children should be reading at home DAILY and bringing their reading records to school every day to change their books.
 Please sign your child’s reading record each time they read at home.

+Free readers are now encouraged to change their own books.
+Please help your child to write the name of the book in the reading record.
 The children can change their reading books by popping them into the reading book box in the mornings.
 Feel free to talk to us or write a message in your child’s reading record if you feel their reading book is too easy or too challenging.

 Thank you for your continued support.
 Please do pop in to see us if you have any questions regarding your child’s progress or wellbeing.

-What music was popular in the 1920s?
+What was the “Blitz”?

 Websites to support your learning…